 Having previously done a target market analysis, you should already have a good chunk of information about your biggest strengths and weaknesses concerning your ideal customer.

 When carrying out a restaurant SWOT analysis, simply use the previously gathered information and build on it.
-Approach this as an exercise of absolute honesty; be relentless in pointing out your weak spots and threats.
-This is a great opportunity to learn and grow.

 - List your strengths: Identify the core strengths of your restaurant.
 These may include a unique menu, great customer reviews, or an exceptionally decorated interior.